 The Accelerator allows you to network with all the right people; something that would have taken me years to do alone

-I guess the only downside is it takes up quite a lot of time to participate on the program but it is all valuable so completely worth it!
+I guess the only downside is it takes up quite a lot of time to participate on the programme but it’s all valuable so completely worth it!

-medCrowd is a communication tool for health and social care workers, how do you compete with the likes of WhatsApp, which many clinicians currently use to communicate with one another on the wards?
+medCrowd is a communication tool for health and social care workers, how do you compete with the likes of WhatsApp, an instant messaging app currently used by many clinicians to communicate with one another?

-How does medDigital differ from other health communication agencies?
+And how does medDigital differ from other medical communication agencies?

-We are experts with both digital and scientific knowledge.
-Traditional scientific agencies don’t understand the digital side of things and digital agencies don’t really understand the Lifescience Industry.
+We’re experts with both digital and scientific knowledge.
+Traditional scientific agencies don’t understand the digital side of things and digital agencies don’t really understand the life science industry.
 Our USP is that we understand both.

-You are someone who is constantly taking risks and it seems to have paid off.
+You’re someone who appears comfortable with taking risks.
+To date, you’ve taken risks that seem to have paid off.
 Do you have any advice on risk-taking as an entrepreneur?

 Don’t take stupid risks.
 Don’t mortgage your house.
 Don’t be unethical or immoral.
 These things will come back and bite, and are not good risks to take.
 That said, in being an entrepreneur you need to have a huge appetite for risk.
 It’s a killer world out there and you can fail.